asalbright/Internal-Reporting-Template/README.md

 ## CRAWLAB Internal Reporting Markdown Template

-This repository contains the [Markdown](https://daringfireball.net/projects/markdown/) template for reports internal to the lab.
+This repository contains the [Markdown](https://daringfireball.net/projects/markdown/) template for individual researcher reports internal to the lab.